Package insert / prescribing information

 Once absorbed through the skin, topical corticosteroids are handled through pharmacokinetic pathways similar to systemically administered corticosteroids.
 Corticosteroids are bound to plasma proteins in varying degrees.
 Corticosteroids are metabolized primarily in the liver and are then excreted by the kidneys.
 Some of the topical corticosteroids and their metabolites are also excreted into the bile.

 Indications and Usage for Betamethasone Ointment

-Conditions which augment systemic absorption include the application of the more potent steroids, use over large surface areas, prolonged use, and the addition of occlusive dressings.
-Use of more than one corticosteroid-containing product at the same time may increase total systemic glucocorticoid exposure.
-(See DOSAGE AND ADMINISTRATION.)
+Conditions which augment systemic absorption include the application of the more potent steroids, use over large surface areas, prolonged use, and the addition of occlusive dressings (See DOSAGE AND ADMINISTRATION).

 In the presence of dermatological infections, the use of an appropriate antifungal or antibacterial agent should be instituted.
 If a favorable response does not occur promptly, the corticosteroid should be discontinued until the infection has been adequately controlled.

 Patients using topical corticosteroids should receive the following information and instructions:

 - This medication is to be used as directed by the physician.
 It is for external use only.
 Avoid contact with the eyes.

 - Patients should be advised not to use this medication for any disorder other than that for which it was prescribed.

 - The treated skin area should not be bandaged or otherwise covered or wrapped as to be occlusive.

 - Patients should report any signs of local adverse reactions.